gnikyt/gochain/README.md

 Important files:

-+ `block.go` contains the struct for a block and its methods.
++ `chain/block.go` contains the struct for a block and its methods.
 + `chain.go` contains the struct for the chain and its methods.
 + `gochain.go` is empty, simply the package index.